Elias Abu Shabaki: League of ten

-In 1930, Abu Shabaki along with Michel Abou Shahla, Khalil Takieddin and Fouad Hobeish, co-founded a literary society conveniently dubbed the "League of ten" (عصبة العشرة) since it at first included ten literary and artistic figures.
-In addition to the four founding members, the league consisted of Karam Ali Melhem Karam, Youssef Ibrahim Yazbek, Takieddin al-Solh, Toufic Youssef Awwad, Abdallah Lahoud and Michel Asmar.
-The league waged an assiduous attack on literary figures and the political establishment through articles published in the periodical al-Maarad, which was subsequently forced to close down by the government.
+In 1930, Abu Shabaki, along with Michel Abou Shahla, Khalil Takieddin and Fouad Hobeish, co-founded a literary society conveniently dubbed the "League of Ten" (عصبة العشرة) since it at first included ten literary and artistic figures.
+In addition to the four founding members, the league consisted of Karam Ali Melhem Karam, Youssef Ibrahim Yazbek, Takieddin al-Solh, Toufic Youssef Awwad, Abdallah Lahoud, and Michel Asmar.
+The league waged an assiduous attack on literary figures and the political establishment through articles published in the periodical al-Maarad, which was subsequently forced to close by the government.
 The league's aim was to promote literary renewal and modernization of Arab literature.

 Publications

 Al-Kithara

 Elias' first Diwan, al-Kithara (The Lyre), was published in 1926 by Sader publishers.
 Al-Kithara was Elias' earliest work, attesting of the young poet's inexperience while revealing his great poetic potential.
 The juvenilia that showed the influence of classical Arab poets such as Abu Nuwas was described as gloomy and pretentious.
-It contained a number of poems translated from French and was dedicated to the spirit of Abu Shabaki's dead father; the dedication established the melancholy and pessimistic mood that pervade the Diwan.
+It contained a number of poems translated from French and was dedicated to the spirit of Abu Shabaki's dead father; the dedication established the melancholy and pessimistic mood that pervades the Diwan.